 The microscopes are overseen by experienced staff who offer consultation and training in negative-stain and cryo sample preparation, single particle analysis, tomography, data processing and additional computational support.

 Visit the facility iLab site for equipment reservations, training and consultation requests.

 The goal of the CSB Cryo-EM Facility is to make TEM accessible to all interested researchers at Vanderbilt.
 TEM is one of the fastest developing, cutting-edge structural techniques for exploring the organization of biological macromolecules.
 The unique strength of TEM is its versatility.
 Structures determined using TEM can span resolution ranges from very low- to atomic-levels (>30–1.8Å) and do not require crystalline samples for analysis.

 In pursuit of its goal, the CSB Cryo-EM Facility enables TEM training and outreach by:

 - Providing advice and support in specimen preparation, data collection and image processing, computational image analysis, and structure determination.

-Contact us to learn more about V-CEM.
+Contact us to learn more about the CSB Cryo-EM Facility.

 Check out our most recent publications.